gautierbureau/helper/gcc.md

 - g++ -l : link libraries
 - -x : langage
 - -E : prints results to stdout instead of a file.
+- -Wl,--start-group,...,--end-group : comma separated list of options to pass to linker